GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/supptools.rst

 Neither the Recipe System nor the primitives require the ``adcc`` to be running, but if an ``adcc`` instance is alive, then the metrics will be reported to the service.
 The ``adcc`` provides an interactive graphical interface and renders metric "events" in real time.
-Regardless of whether an ``adcc`` is running, metrics events are always and directly reported to the :ref:`fitsstore` and stored in the fitsstore metrics database.
+Metrics events are also directly reported to the :ref:`fitsstore` and stored in the fitsstore metrics database when the ``reduce`` option, ``--upload_metrics``, is specified.

 The ``adcc`` is started with the command of the same name, and one may request the help (or the manpage), in order to see the possible controllers supplied::